raaihank/Ingestor/README.md

 - `ingestor test` — demo on bundled `test-data/`
 - `ingestor version` — show version
  - `ingestor tune` — suggest optimal `io-workers`, `cpu-workers`, and `batch-size` (flags: `--sample`, `--top-n`, `--target-batch-bytes`, `--json`)

+> **⚡ Idempotent Operations**: All `ingestor run` commands are idempotent - running the same command multiple times produces the same result.
+The system tracks processed records by their unique combination of source, source_id, and content hash, ensuring no duplicates even across multiple runs or interrupted sessions.

 ### In‑depth configuration